Topological Quantum Teleportation and Superdense Coding -- Without Braiding: Review of Algebraic Theory of Anyons

 For all $a,b,c$, there exist linear maps $K^{ab}_{c}$,$L^{ab}_{c}$,$K^{c}_{ab}$,$L^{c}_{ab}$ as defined in (\ref{lbmdeq}).
 We call them the \textit{leg-bending operators}.

 The leg-bending operators are isometries (unitary matrices) and satisfy (\ref{cptcoherence}) \cite[Theorem E.6]{kitaev06}.
 This commutative diagram can be seen as a compatibility condition for CPT transformations.\footnote{Here, CPT symmetry is the preservation of inner products under an inversion of charge, parity and time.
 CPT transformations can be realised via two orientations, which are not isotopic in $(2+1)$D; equality is given by (\ref{cptcoherence}).
-CPT transformations can be performed on any Hom-space via leg-bending, with consistency ensured by (\ref{cptcoherence}).} Equation (\ref{pivolini}) is called the \textit{pivotal identity}, where equalities (i) and (ii) can respectively be seen by completing an anticlockwise and clockwise loop of (\ref{cptcoherence}).\footnote{This identity can also be seen to follow from the triviality of $2\pi$-twisting three anyons with total charge $0$ \cite{simonbook}.} The entries of leg-bending matrices are given by $F$-symbols (\ref{bendywendy1})-(\ref{bendywendy2}).\footnote{Derivations in the multiplicity-free case are found in \cite[Section 6.2]{wolf}; they follow analogously with multiplicity.}
+CPT transformations can be performed on any Hom-space via leg-bending, with consistency ensured by (\ref{cptcoherence}).}$^{,}$\footnote{It may be helpful to refer to Section \ref{anytheosec} while reading this note.
+A 6j fusion system whose leg-bending operators are isomorphisms satisfying \eqref{cptcoherence} is said to be \textit{pivotal}, and is equivalent to a so-called pivotal fusion category.
+The referenced theorem of \cite{kitaev06} shows that a unitary fusion category is always pivotal (see also \cite[Proposition 8.23]{ENO}), whence a theory of anyons always possesses pivotal structure (i.e. CPT symmetry).
+It is conjectured that even if unitarity is relaxed, any 6j fusion system is pivotal; or in other words, that any fusion category admits a pivotal structure \cite[Conjecture 2.8]{ENO}.
+The concrete definition of pivotality used here is shown in \cite[Section 3.6]{bartlett} to be equivalent to the definition more commonly used in the mathematical literature (namely, a fusion category is called pivotal if there exists a natural isomorphism between the identity functor and double dual endofunctor).} Equation (\ref{pivolini}) is called the \textit{pivotal identity}, where equalities (i) and (ii) can respectively be seen by completing an anticlockwise and clockwise loop of (\ref{cptcoherence}).\footnote{\eqref{pivolini} is also implied by the triviality of $2\pi$-twisting three anyons whose total charge is $0$ \cite[Chapter 14.8]{simonbook}.} The entries of leg-bending matrices are given by $F$-symbols (\ref{bendywendy1})-(\ref{bendywendy2}).\footnote{Derivations in the multiplicity-free case are found in \cite[Section 6.2]{wolf}; they follow analogously with multiplicity.}